When I was about 14 years old, my uncle suddenly and unexpectedly went home to be with the Lord.

 One of the best pieces of advice I received about 5 years ago, when I started my journey to clean up my finances, was to keep a balance sheet.
 I didn’t really understand why at the time, but I did it anyway.
 I have updated it twice a year since then and it was a great source of encouragement as I was fighting to get out of debt.

-The reason it has been such a source of encouragement is because a balance sheet not only takes into account the debt you have been paying off, but all of your good financial decisions.
+The reason it has been such a source of encouragement is because a balance sheet not only takes into account the debt you have been paying off, but all of your good financial decisions as well.
 So increasing your savings, paying down debt and making wise purchases all will affect your balance sheet in a positive way.

 Also, looking at the size of your debts or assets does not necessarily give an accurate report of your financial condition.
 To get a accurate picture of your financial situation, you need a balance sheet to calculate your net worth.
 It is very easy to do and is just a big subtraction problem: